 Hiring an attorney is generally a good idea.
 When choosing a firm, however, you should consider what types of services they provide.
 South Jersey Divorce Solutions offers mediation and collaborative divorce services, as well as negotiated settlements and litigation.

 How long will it take to divorce?

-There is no simple answer.
-In a mediated or collaborative divorce, it depends on how well you and your spouse work at resolving your issues.
+There is no simple answer to this question, as each case is unique.
+Methods like divorce mediation and collaborative divorce tend to be faster than litigation, but the timeline depends on how well you and your spouse work at resolving your issues.
 If you are both motivated to move quickly, the divorce can be done in a couple of months.
-But the pace of the case can be set based on your needs.
+But the pace can be set based on your needs.
 When going through the courts, the average is around 18 months from the filing of the complaint until it is completed.
 Depending on where you live, it could be longer.
-In cases where you have negotiated a settlement, the time to finalize the divorce is much less.
+In cases where you have negotiated a settlement, the time to finalize the divorce is significantly reduced.